 - The museum is located at Chandi Ghat,

-- Rowing down the Ganges: A book co-published by National Mission for Clean Ganga & Wildlife Institute of India is also launched.
+Rowing down the Ganges: A book co-published by the National Mission for Clean Ganga & Wildlife Institute of India is also launched.

 “ THE GANGA RIVER IS more than 2500 km long, binds five STATES TOGETHER along its main stem and eleven in her ENTIRE BASIN. “